rsvim/rfc/6-ColoringAndSyntaxParser.md

 ### Async Parsing

-Here we need to discuss async parsing because it will become a performance bottle neck if we put all the logic into a single-thread function when first open a super big source code file:
+Here we need to discuss async parsing because it will become a performance bottle neck if we put all the logic into a single-thread function when first open a super big source code file ([Neovim's treesitter performance improvements](https://github.com/neovim/neovim/pull/31631) can also serve as supporting evidense).

+There are mostly two use cases, total parsing and incremental parse:

+- Total parsing on opening a buffer
-1. Stage-1:
+  1. Buffer stage:
      1. (Current) Read the whole source file into memory, and create new buffer with it.
      2. (Add) Find the corresponding tree-sitter language based on file extension.
      3. (Add) Create a new tree-sitter parser with corresponding language.
      4. (Add) Parse the buffer into tokens with the parser.
-2. Stage-2:
+  2. Render stage:
      1. (Add) Query the tree-sitter highlight associated with the tree-sitter parser.
      2. (Add) Rendering every cells inside the Window with the highlight.
+- Incremental parsing on editing a buffer
+  1. Buffer stage:
+     1. (Current) Handle editing logic and change buffer content.
+     2. (Add) Parse the changed buffer.
+  2. Render stage: same with the "Total parsing" case.

+Based on [Neovim's treesitter performance improvements](https://github.com/neovim/neovim/pull/31631), it seems running all these logic when opening a new buffer can cost performance issue